isSerge/good-first-bot-rs/readme.md

 # Good First Bot

-A Telegram bot for tracking beginner-friendly GitHub issues.
-The bot allows users to easily add, remove, and list repositories they want to track, and it periodically polls GitHub to notify users of new issues labeled as “good first issue”, “beginner-friendly”, or “help wanted.”
+A Telegram bot for tracking GitHub issues.
+The bot allows users to easily add, remove, and list repositories they want to track, select specific labels like “good first issue”, "enhancement", "bug", etc. It periodically polls GitHub and notifies users of new issues.

 ![Good First Bot](good-first-bot.png)

 ## Features

 - **Track GitHub Repositories:**
-  Add or remove repositories to receive notifications for new beginner-friendly issues.
+  Add or remove repositories to receive notifications

+- **Select specific issue labels:**
+  Users can select specific labels for each added repository

 - **GitHub Integration:**
   Uses the GitHub GraphQL API to verify repository existence and fetch issues with specific labels.

 - **Telegram Bot Commands:**
-  Supports commands like `/start`, `/help`, `/add`, `/remove`, and `/list` to interact with the bot.
+  Supports commands like `/start`, `/help`, `/add`, and `/list` to interact with the bot.

 - **Polling Mechanism:**